Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 - has `NaN` support
 - has inf support

-So naive me thought that, in order to use this as a golden model for the hardware, all I needed was to also manually clamp subnormals to 0 and not drive `NaN`s and $intfy$s.
+So naive me thought that, in order to use this as a golden model for the hardware, all I needed was to also manually clamp subnormals to 0 and not drive `NaN`s and \(\infty\)s.

 ```C
 #define IS_SUBNORMAL(x) ((isnormal(x) | isnan(x) | isinf(x) | (x == 0e0bf16)))